8 Science-backed ways to boost testosterone

 Tribulus Terrestris is known as the passion-inducing plant, which increases testosterone production and sex drive.

-One study on athletes showed that the concentration of blood testosterone increased to a statistically reliable amount during the first half (10 days) of the experiment (Zh F, 2009).
+One study on athletes showed that blood testosterone increased significantly during the first 10 days of supplementation (Zh F, 2009).

-Treatment of rats with Tribulus Terrestris saponins "Dramatically increased the serum level of testosterone to about 150% of control" and led to a "Significant decrease in serum level of corticosterone" (the animal version of cortisol) and consequently a much higher T/C ratio (Yin L, 2016).
+In rats, Tribulus Terrestris saponins “dramatically increased serum testosterone to about 150% of control” and significantly decreased corticosterone (the animal equivalent of cortisol), resulting in a higher testosterone/cortisol ratio (Yin L, 2016).

 Tribulus Terrestris has also been shown to boost DHEA, decrease prolactin, and lower cortisol.